RedMadRobot/figma-export/README.md

 ### iOS properties
 * `ios.xcassetsPath` — Relative or absolute path to directory `Assets.xcassets` where to export colors, icons and images.
-* `ios.colors.useColorAssets` — How to export colors - as assets or as swift UIColor initializers only.
+* `ios.colors.useColorAssets` — How to export colors?
+Use .xcassets and UIColor (useColorAssets = true) extension or extension only (useColorAssets = false)
 * `ios.colors.assetsFolder` — Name of the folder inside `Assets.xcassets` where colors will be exported.
 Used only if `useColorAssets == true`.
-* `ios.colors.colorSwift` — Relative or absolute path to `Color.swift` file.
 * `ios.colors.nameStyle` — Color name style: camelCase or snake_case
+* `ios.colors.colorSwift` — [optional] Absolute or relative path to swift file where to export UIKit colors (UIColor) for accessing from the code (e.g. UIColor.backgroundPrimary)
+* `ios.colors.swiftuiColorSwift` — [optional] Absolute or relative path to swift file where to export SwiftUI colors (Color) for accessing from the code (e.g. Color.backgroundPrimary)
 * `ios.icons.assetsFolder` — Name of the folder inside `Assets.xcassets` where icons will be exported.
 * `ios.icons.nameStyle` — Icon name style: camelCase or snake_case
 * `ios.icons.preservesVectorRepresentation` — An array of icon names that will supports Preseve Vecotor Data.
+* `ios.icons.swiftUIImageSwift` — [optional] Absolute or relative path to swift file where to export icons (SwiftUI’s Image) for accessing from the code (e.g. Image.illZeroNoInternet)
 * `ios.images.assetsFolder` — Name of the folder inside `Assets.xcassets` where images will be exported.
 * `ios.images.nameStyle` — Images name style: camelCase or snake_case
+* `ios.images.swiftUIImageSwift` — [optional] Absolute or relative path to swift file where to export images (SwiftUI’s Image) for accessing from the code (e.g. Image.illZeroNoInternet)
 * `ios.typography.fontExtensionDirectory` - Relative or absolute path to directory where UIFont+extension.swift file will be generated.
 This file containes static methods for accessing custom fonts e.g. UIFont.header(), UIFont.caption1()
 * `ios.typography.generateLabels` -  Should FigmaExport generate UILabel for each text style (font)?
 E.g. HeaderLabel, BodyLabel, CaptionLabel
 * `ios.typography.labelsDirectory` - Relative or absolute path to directory where to place UILabel for each text style (font) (Requred if generateLabels = true)